 Schools: Many schools now have volleyball programs or active after-school training sessions.
 We encourage you to inquire with your school’s sports department about volleyball opportunities at your school.
 Schools also often enter teams in State and National tournaments.
 In order to play in school tournaments you will need to enter as part of a school and be approved by your school.

-Programs: The QAS Volleyball Program was established to provide a regular high performance training environment for young athletes that have been identified as having the potential to play volleyball (beach and/or indoor) at the international level for Australia.
+Programs: The Australian Volleyball Academy Program (AVAQ) was established to provide a regular high performance training environment for young athletes that have been identified as having the potential to play volleyball (beach and/or indoor) at the international level for Australia.

-Representative: Junior athletes have multiple opportunities to play at a more advanced level and represent their State at National and International competitions.
+Representative: Youth (U14-U18) and Junior (U19-U23) athletes have multiple opportunities to play at a more advanced level and represent their State at National and International competitions.
 To represent your state you need to trial and pass a selection process.
-To represent Australia, you need to attend a Junior Development Camp (invitation only) or be identified as a key athlete by Volleyball Australia scouts at National competitions (AYBVC, AYVC).
+To represent Australia, you need to attend a National Development Camp (NDP) or a National Performance Camp (NPP) (invitation only) or be identified as a key athlete by Volleyball Australia scouts at National competitions (AYBVC, AYVC, AVSC).

 Opportunities for Seniors